Bachelor

 *STAT results must have been obtained within the last three calendar years in order to be considered (e.g. for 2024 admission, STAT results obtained in 2023, 2022 or 2021 can be considered).

-Archaeology graduates find employment as heritage advisors for mining companies and for local and State government departments such as the State Heritage Office.
-Positions for Archaeologists exist in the Western Australia Museum and Maritime Museum, while the State Department of Premier and Cabinet and the Federal National Native Title Tribunal recruits those with skills in archaeology for roles determining Native Title claims.
-Positions exist in private heritage consultancy, while the skills and science of Archaeology are also applicable in natural and cultural management.
+Archaeology graduates find employment as heritage advisors for mining companies and for local and state government departments such as the State Heritage Office.
+Positions for archaeologists exist in the Western Australia Museum and Maritime Museum, while the State Department of Premier and Cabinet and the Federal National Native Title Tribunal recruit those with skills in archaeology for roles determining Native Title claims.
+Positions also exist in private heritage consultancy, while the skills and science of archaeology are applicable in natural and cultural management.

 Career opportunities are diverse and depend on the Science Stream you choose.
 If you choose archaeology your choices range from heritage consultant, museum curator, and researcher for Australian Government departments in the fields of heritage, environment & conservation.